KratosMultiphysics/CoSimIO/docs/tutorials/c/integration_co_sim_io.md

 git clone https://github.com/KratosMultiphysics/CoSimIO.git
 ```

 - A C++11 compatible compiler because the library by itself is in C++ and only a small C wrapper provides its C interface. most of the major C++ compilers in Windows, Linux, and Mac are C++11 compatible.
-You may find a detailed list of C++11 compatible compilers in https://en.cppreference.com/w/cpp/compiler_support#cpp11
+You may find a detailed list of C++11 compatible compilers [here](https://en.cppreference.com/w/cpp/compiler_support#cpp11)

 ## Tutorial 1: Building the CoSimIO
 The C version of CosimIO is implemented in the [co_sim_io_c.cpp](https://github.com/KratosMultiphysics/CoSimIO/blob/master/co_sim_io/c/co_sim_io_c.cpp).
 You may include it directly into your project or compiling it as a library.
-One may use the [build_c.sh]() script from the CoSimIO root folder to create a shared library of the C interface:
+One may use the [build_c.sh](https://github.com/KratosMultiphysics/CoSimIO/blob/master/scripts/build_c.sh) script from the CoSimIO root folder to create a shared library of the C interface:

 ```bash
 $ bash scripts/build_c.sh